cloudposse-examples/atmos-pro-example-basic/.github/README.md

 Then let Atmos Pro do the rest!

-## Backend Configuration

-> **Coming Soon**: Backend configuration will be configured solely with Atmos Pro in the future.

-Currently, backend configuration is set in `stacks/deploy/_defaults.yaml`.

 ## How it works

 This example demonstrates the minimal configuration needed to use Atmos Pro with GitHub Actions.
 The workflow follows these steps: